Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Theory

 where $c$ is an absolute constant.
 The quantity $\eta$ reflects how equal the number of observations in the true fused levels are: in settings where the prevalences of the underlying true levels are roughly equal, we would expect this to be closer to $1$.

-Consider now an asymptotic regime where $K$, $s$ and $1/\Delta$ are allowed to diverge with $n$, and $n_{\text{min}} \asymp n/K$, so all levels have roughly the same prevalence.
-Then in order for $\hat{\mbb\theta} = \hat{\mbb\theta}^0$ with high probability, we require $n \gtrsim K \log(K) / \Delta^2$.
+Consider now an asymptotic regime where $K$, $s$ and $1/\Delta$ are allowed to diverge with $n$, $n_{\text{min}} \asymp n/K$, so all levels have roughly the same prevalence, and $\eta$ is bounded away from zero, so all true underlying levels also have roughly the same prevalence.
+Then in order for $\hat{\mbb\theta} = \hat{\mbb\theta}^0$ with high probability, we require $\Delta \gtrsim \sigma \sqrt{K \log(K) / n}$.
 This requirement cannot be weakened for any estimator; this fact comes as a consequence of minimax lower bounds on mis-clustering errors in Gaussian mixture models \citep[Theorem~3.3]{lu2016statistical}.

-We remark that our result here concerning properties of the global minimiser of our objective is rather different from existing results on local minimisers of objectives involving all-pairs-type penalties.
-For example, in the setting above where $K = n$, Theorem~2 of \citet{ma2017concave} gives that provided $s = o(n^{1/3} (\log n)^{-1/3})$ and $\Delta \gg s^{3/2} n^{-1/2} \sqrt{\log(n)}$, there exists a sequence of local minimisers converging to the oracle least-squares estimate with high probability.
-This is significantly weaker than the condition $\Delta \gtrsim \sqrt{\log(n)}$ required for any estimator to recover oracle least-squares in this setting, illustrating the substantial difference between results on local and global optima here.
+We remark that our result here concerning properties of the global minimiser of our objective is very different from existing results on local minimisers of objectives involving all-pairs-type penalties.
+For example, in the setting above where $K = n$, Theorem~2 of \citet{ma2017concave} gives that provided $s = o(n^{1/3} (\log n)^{-1/3})$ and $\Delta \gg \sigma s^{3/2} n^{-1/2} \sqrt{\log(n)}$, there exists a sequence of local minimisers converging to the oracle least-squares estimate with high probability.
+This is significantly weaker than the condition $\Delta \gtrsim \sigma \sqrt{\log(n)}$ required for any estimator to recover oracle least-squares in this setting, illustrating the substantial difference between results on local and global optima here.